QCObjects/qcobjects-handler-openapi/README.md

-# QCObjects Handler Open API
+# QCObjects Handler for Open API

 QCObjects Handler for Open API requests.
 This handler will allow you to make a dynamic url like https://example.com/openapi.json